-During June 2022, the Company entered into a one-year consulting agreement with an entity owned and controlled by Stephen Snyder, one of the Company's non-independent directors, whereby he received 10,000 shares of the Company's Series B Preferred Stock in exchange for assisting the Company to identify and acquire additional companies, including performing due diligence.
-The payment was capitalized and is being amortized over the service period.
-The amortization is recorded as stock compensation in general and administrative expense in the 2022 consolidated statement of operations.
+During June 2022, the Company entered into a one-year consulting agreement with an entity owned and controlled by one of its former non-independent directors whereby that director received 10,000 shares of the Company's 8.75% Series B Cumulative Redeemable Perpetual Preferred Stock ("Series B Preferred Stock") in exchange for assisting the Company to identify and acquire additional companies, including performing due diligence.
 In addition, the Company may make additional payments under the agreement for any successful acquisitions by the Company based on the purchase price of the transaction.
 No such additional payments were made in 2022.
-During February 2023, the agreement was amended and extended through December 2024 whereby the director received 14,000 shares of Series B Preferred Stock in February 2023 and will receive an additional 14,000 shares in January 2024.
-All such shares of the Series B Preferred Stock are or will be issued in accordance with the Company's Amended and Restated Equity Incentive Plan.
-In addition to the extension of the consulting agreement, the amendment provides that any transaction fees due will be offset against the last two above payments before any amounts are due to the director.
+During February 2023, the agreement was amended and extended through December 2024 whereby the former director received 14,000 shares of Series B Preferred Stock in February 2023 and received an additional 14,000 shares in January 2024.
+All of the payments made were expensed during the year ended December 31, 2023.
+The amortization is recorded as stock compensation in general and administrative expense in the consolidated statement of operations.
+All such shares of the Series B Preferred Stock were issued in accordance with the Company's Amended and Restated 2014 Equity Incentive Plan.
+In addition to the extension of the consulting agreement, the amendment provides that any transaction fees due will be offset against the last two above payments before any amounts are due to that former director.
+There were no transaction fees through December 31, 2023.

 During 2020, a New Jersey corporation, talkMD Clinicians, PA ("talkMD"), was formed by the wife of the Executive Chairman, who is a licensed physician, to provide telehealth services. talkMD was determined to be a variable interest entity ("VIE") for financial reporting purposes because the entity will be controlled by the Company.
-As of December 31, 2022, talkMD had not yet commenced operations.
-Cumulatively, the Company has paid approximately \$4,000 on behalf of talkMD for income taxes.
+As of December 31, 2023, talkMD had not yet commenced operations.
+Cumulatively, the Company has paid approximately \$5,000 on behalf of talkMD for income taxes.

-Board of Directors and Committees of the Board
+Board of Directors, Committees and Subcommittees of the Board

-Fiscal Year 2022
+Fiscal Year 2023

-Name Board Compensation Audit Governance
+Name Board Compensation Audit Governance Cybersecurity

 Mahmud Haq x

-A. Hadi Chaudhry Х
+A. Hadi Chaudhry Х Х

-Anne M. Busquet Х X
+Anne M. Busquet Х x

-John N. Daly Х X Х
+John N. Daly Х x х

-Cameron P. Munter Х Х x
+Bill Korn Х

-Lawrence S. Sharnak Х Х Х
+Cameron P. Munter х Х X

-Stephen A. Snyder Х
+Lawrence S. Sharnak Х х Х X

 x Member

 Chairperson